mattermost/mattermost-developer-documentation/site/content/blog/2022-03-22-schema-migrations.md

 0000000001_create_user.down.sql
 ```

 Apart from the essential arguments, morph can be initialized with a locking option which enables a lock mechanism (to mimic advisory locking) that’s been builtin with the tool.
-It is being used for cases where multiple applications could execute the migrations at the same time.
+The reason we avoid using the advisory lock is that; we use [PgBouncer](https://github.com/pgbouncer/pgbouncer) on our cloud infrastructure and for scaling reasons we had to use transaction pooling mode instead of session pooling.
+The transaction pooling prevents using session-level advisory locks hence we had to implement our own locking feature to overcome this.
+In essence, this locking mechanism is being used for cases where multiple applications could execute the migrations at the same time.
 If the database driver implements the following interface, morph can be used safely in multi-application deployments:

 ```Go
 type Locker interface {